edwjonesga/ccu-classes/csc-245/ui-now-not-later/README.md

 ## 🪜 **Step 2 — Update `/src/firebase.js`**

-Replace the contents of your existing `firebase.js` with the following:
+Update the contents of your existing `firebase.js` to include the at least following:

 ```js
 // src/firebase.js